Colorado Politics

 He added: “Our goal is not to provoke, but to protect.
 So, to protect Denver, our first responders will always provide lifesaving aid to anyone who is injured, no matter who injured them.
 No ICE officer gets to stand in our way of saving someone’s life.”

-Specifically, the executive order announced Thursday sets forth several protections and provisions, including but not limited to the following:
+Specifically, the executive order announced Thursday outlines several actions and principles, including the following:

-• Immigration enforcement agents are prohibited from staging on city property for civil immigration enforcement purposes, except with a judicial warrant, a court order, or as otherwise required by law.
+• Bars city agencies from allowing immigration enforcement agents from staging on city property for civil immigration enforcement purposes, except when they have a judicial warrant or a court order, or as otherwise required by law

-• No city agency shall share its databases or technology use agreements with the Department of Homeland Security or its immigration enforcement partners without a subpoena, judicial warrant, court order, or except as required by law.
+• Prohibits city agencies from sharing databases or technology use agreements with the Department of Homeland Security without a subpoena, judicial warrant, court order, or except as required by law

-Denver Police Chief Ron Thomas stated that the executive order makes it clear that Denver will protect its residents, and federal agents are expected to follow local laws and public safety regulations.
+Denver Police Chief Ron Thomas said the executive order makes it clear that Denver will protect its residents, and federal agents are expected to follow local laws and public safety regulations.

 “While local police officers cannot and would not legally obstruct or interfere with lawful immigration enforcement actions, all law enforcement officers have a statutory obligation to intervene if they witness illegal or excessive force being used by any law enforcement officer, to include federal agents,” Thomas said.